Amsterdam

 De L’Europe Amsterdam – The Leading Hotels of the World

-De L'Europe Amsterdam occupies a neo-Renaissance building facing the Amstel, between the Rokin and the Muntplein, since the end of the XIXth century.
-We bed down in rooms with polished parquet floors, original mouldings, Carrara white marble bathrooms, some with views of the barges passing under the windows.
+De L'Europe Amsterdam occupies a neo-Renaissance building facing the Amstel, between the Rokin and the Muntplein, since the end of the 19th century.
+We bed down in rooms with polished parquet floors, original mouldings, bathrooms in white Carrara marble, some with views of the barges passing under the windows.
 The 1,000 m² spa descends over two levels, pool tiled with blue mosaics, hammam, treatment cabins facing the canal.
 The Bord'Eau table has held a Michelin star since 2009, technical French cuisine, precise Dutch service without stiffness.
-From 759 € the night, we pay for the location (two minutes from the Bloemenmarkt) and the history, not the design (some rooms could use a refresh).
+From 759 € per night, we pay for the location (two minutes from the Bloemenmarkt) and the history, not the design (some rooms could use a refresh).
 Service remains impeccable, discreet, multilingual.
 An address for those who prefer the classic palace to the Jordaan's boutique hotels ✨

 What makes this hotel unique